MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. Configure user mode dumps:
     - Add the following registry key: `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Windows Error Reporting\LocalDumps`
     - Add a `REG_SZ DumpFolder` registry value and set its data to the **existing** DumpFolder where you want to save the dump file.
- 1. Reproduce the issue.
-This creates a new dump file in the selected DumpFolder.
+ 1. Reproduce the issue to create a new dump file in the selected DumpFolder.
  1. Open a ticket for Microsoft Support and attach the dump file and the steps to reproduce the issue.
  1. Review the Event Viewer logs and filter for crash events (Filter current logs: Event ID = 1000).
  :::image type="content" source="media/troubleshoot-global-secure-access-client-diagnostics-health-check/troubleshoot-health-check-filtered-logs.png" alt-text="Screenshot of the Event Viewer showing a filtered log list.":::